 Weakened immunity and slapped cheek disease

 People with compromised immune systems (for example, people being treated for cancer or severe asthma, or those with HIV/AIDS) can develop chronic and severe anaemia.
-They may require a transfusion of red blood cells to ensure an adequate level of haemoglobin.
+They may require a transfusion of red blood cells to maintain an adequate level of haemoglobin.

 Haemolytic blood disorders and slapped cheek disease

 Those with disorders such as sickle cell anaemia, thalassaemia and hereditary spherocytosis can experience a sudden drop in haemoglobin, the protein that transports oxygen around the blood.
 In severe cases, this can lead to heart failure.
-A transfusion of red blood cells to ensure an adequate level of haemoglobin may be required.
+A transfusion of red blood cells to maintain an adequate level of haemoglobin may be required.